innovationfleet/cca_for_splunk/README.md

 **Step 2: Install the Manager and pull CCA for Splunk** Machine minimum requirements:
- CPU: 2 CPU
+ CPU: 2core
- RAM: 4GB RAM
+ RAM: 4GB
- Disk:
+ Disk: 40GB
  preferred OS: RHEL 8 or higher, CentOS 8 stream or higher

 **a)** from the cca_for_splunk repo, run the Readiness playbooks to ensure that you have the prerequisites and install missing tools/packages: